wtgibson/6-weather-dashboard/README.md

 ## Summary

-The purpose of the assignment was to create a timed quiz which leveraged Javascript logic, functions, and variables which dynamically updated the user's score based on their performance, ultimately letting them save their initals and score.
+The purpose of the assignment was to create a web application featuring a weather dashboard which leveraged the OpenWeather API to retrieve data dynamically updated based on the user's city search input.

 ```
 User Story